gabrielgfaria/MarsRovers/README.md

 ## Design and Assumptions

 ### Design
-I designed the software in layers, each project has a different resonsability, as such:
+I designed the software in layers, each project has a different resonsibility, as such:

 - MarsRovers: Is the application layer, responsible for the dependency injection and input/output,
 - Services: Holds the business logic, in this layer you will find the code that does what the project is meant to do,